frconor-ebook/meditations/_posts/2025-02-25-salt-and-light.md

 good example has to lead the way.

-In view of this tide of materialism and sensuality that threatens to overwhelm man, Our Lord, says St. Josemaría in *The Forge* (Point 23), "wants another wave to issue forth from our souls---a wave that is clean and powerful, as the Lord\'s right hand---to overcome with its purity all the rottenness of materialism and undo the corruption that has flooded the world.
+In view of this tide of materialism and sensuality that threatens to overwhelm man, Our Lord, says St. Josemaría Escrivá in *The Forge* (Point 23), "wants another wave to issue forth from our souls---a wave that is clean and powerful, as the Lord\'s right hand---to overcome with its purity all the rottenness of materialism and undo the corruption that has flooded the world.
 It is for this, and more, that the children of God have come."

 We\'re here to bring Christ to so many people whose lives are mingled with our own, so that God may not be a stranger to society.